uditstocks/ARES/README.md

 ## 🐳 Running with Docker

-ARES ships with a slim, non-root container image so you can run it without a local Python setup.
-Configuration is injected at runtime — **no secrets are baked into the image** — and generated reports plus SQLite checkpoints persist in a named volume.
+ARES ships as a slim, non-root container image, so you can run it without installing or configuring Python locally.
+Configuration is injected at runtime, ensuring no secrets are baked into the image.
+Generated reports and SQLite checkpoints are persisted in a named volume, so your data survives container restarts and rebuilds.

 ### 1. Configure
 ```bash